 Anth 621 Readings in Anthropology I

 I’m a sociocultural anthropologist who focuses on environmental, economic, and political issues in Latin America.
 I received my BA in philosophy and anthropology at the University of Michigan in 2001 and my MA in anthropology at the University of Chicago in 2007.
 I completed my PhD at the University of Chicago in 2013 and joined the faculty at the University of Mississippi.
 I am a core faculty member in Anthropology and Environmental Studies, as well as working closely with the International Studies program.

 The second research project focuses on the politics of the green economy in Argentina.
 Previous research has attended to the productive intersection of national park conservation, ecotourism, and sustainable development in relation to the New Left politics of the Néstor Kirchner (2003-2007) and Cristina Fernández de Kirchner (2007-2015) administrations.
-Ongoing research examines environmental philanthropy, tourism investment, and how political contestation between federal and provincial governments shapes conservation outcomes.
+Ongoing research examines global environmental philanthropy, tourism investment, and private-public conservation alliances.

 The following is a list of selected publications.
 A full list of publications is listed on my cv.